 Basic concepts: Domain, Model, and Ubiquitous Language

-- The role of the business language in the construction of a so-called ubiquitous language
+- The role of business language in the construction of a “ubiquitous” language

 - The building blocks of Domain-Driven Design: value object, entity, association, modules, service, aggregate, factory, repository, domain event

 - The importance of domain experts in DDD

 - Communicating with domain experts

 - Modeling techniques for collaborating with domain experts: use cases, user stories, domain events, object and class models, glossaries

 - Interviews and observation as means of modeling